 The Giving Keys

-The Giving Keys, a Los Angeles based social enterprise, carries one of our favorite jewelry collections.
+The Giving Keys, a Los Angeles-based social enterprise, carries one of our favorite jewelry collections.
 The jewelry line employs those transitioning out of homelessness to make jewelry out of repurposed keys that get sold and shared around the world.
 Each key is unique and carries a message like HOPE, STRENGTH, DREAM or COURAGE.
 When the wearer of the key encounters someone else who needs the message on the key, they give it away.

 The Brave Collection

 The Brave Collection is handmade by talented Cambodian artisans who come from underprivileged backgrounds or suffer from disabilities.
-Mostly mothers, the team of artists work in a small studio in Cambodia, or from their homes while they can care for their young children while creating beautiful and unique pieces.
+Mostly mothers, the team of artists work in a small studio in Cambodia, or from their homes where they can care for their young children while creating beautiful and unique pieces.
 In addition to paying artisans above average wages, The Brave Collection is committed to providing health insurance and stipends for their artisans’ children's education.
 Additionally, 10% of profits are donated to fight sex trafficking in Cambodia.
-We love The Brave Collection’s handcarved jewelry pieces that are made with traditional Cambodia metalwork techniques using brass, silver and gold vermeil materials.
+We love The Brave Collection’s handcarved jewelry pieces that are made with traditional Cambodian metalwork techniques using brass, silver and gold vermeil materials.

 At Same Sky, they give a hand-up, not a hand out, and they are doing it globally from Rwanda to the USA.
 The artisan jewelry line creates jobs for women struggling to lift themselves out of extreme poverty, and they believe that real change happens with the dignity of work and the freedom of being self-sufficient.
 One Same Sky necklace purchased provides an artisan a year of education - we think that that’s an incredible way to make your jewelry purchases meaningful.